 - Employment details, etc.,

-Are you scraping the PII of EU citizens?
+Are You Scraping the PII of EU Citizens?

 GDPR is strictly concerned with personally identifiable information of individuals within the European Union and the European Economic Area (EEA).
 So, the next question that arises is are you scraping data of European citizens?
 If the answer is a ‘No’, then you’re safe.
 So, let’s say, if you’re scraping data that concerns India, the USA, or Australia, then you need not worry about GDPR.
 Instead, you should be looking for data protection laws within their respective jurisdiction.
-GDPRs jurisdiction is limited to EEA.
+GDPR jurisdiction is limited to EEA.
 If your scraping projects need you to scrape the PII of EU citizens, you must have a lawful ground to do so.

 The lawful bases are set out in Article 6 of GDPR, and there are six lawful bases for processing scraped data: